goodluck3301/android-roadmap/Android/README.md

 - ## [Testing Android](https://youtube.com/playlist?list=PLQkwcJG4YTCSYJ13G4kVIJ10X5zisB2Lq)

+What are tests and why do we write them?

   - Test cases test if our code is working

   - Without tests, you need to manually test the same functionality of